February 2021 County Labor Market Information

-Unemployment Rate for San Luis Obispo County increased in January 2020.
+Unemployment Rate for San Luis Obispo County remained unchanged in February 2021.

-The San Luis Obispo County Monthly Employment Report (January 2020) shows an increase in the civilian labor force, an increase in civilian employment, as well as an increase in civilian unemployment.
+The San Luis Obispo County Monthly Employment Report (January 2021) shows an increase in the civilian labor force, an increase in civilian employment, and an increase in civilian unemployment.

-The California Employment Development Department (EDD) reported the unemployment rate was 3.1% in January 2020, up from a revised 2.5% in December 2019.
-SLO County still holds the 7th lowest Unemployment Rate in California.
-The unadjusted Unemployment Rate in California is 4.3% and 4% for the nation during the same period.
+The California Employment Development Department (EDD) reported the unemployment rate was 6.7% in January 2021, unchanged from a revised 6.7% in December 2020.
+SLO County is ranked the 6th lowest Unemployment Rate in the state.
+The unadjusted Unemployment Rate in California is 9.2% and 6.8% for the nation during the same period.

 Month-over Job Changes